movim/modl/README.md

   * **date** for the dates obviously
   * **int** to use intergers
   * **text** to stock a long string or a big binary value
+  * **bool** to use a boolean value

-Except for the date type, a size can be specified for each type of data using the "size" keyword.
+Except for the date type and the bool type, a size can be specified for each type of data using the "size" keyword.
 Globally, the "mandatory" and "key" keywords are respectively used to (1) forbid any empty value in the attribute to save and (2) specify the attribute as a key of the table.
+If an attribute is defined as a key, the "mandatory" keyword is useless.

 Don't forget to add the following line to apply your modifications.